101 Cooking For Two

 If frozen, thaw overnight in the refrigerator.
 Reheat leftovers in the oven on a rimmed tray sealed with aluminum foil (preferred) or in the microwave.

 This is easier than you think.
 I like to use my fingers and a butter knife.
-And many times, the best part of the knife is the handle.
+Often, the best part of the knife is the handle.
 Work your way under it in the area of a rib near an end.
 Then, once you can get a good hold on it, start pulling at an angle, and it will come off.
 It is an acquired skill, so you won't be perfect the first time.

 Yes.
 It is all about grill setup and getting the temperature correct.
 Indirect grilling requires a large surface area.
 However, it will be harder to maintain a consistent surface temperature for several hours.

-🐖About Baby Back Ribs
+๐Ÿ–About Baby Back and Other Pork Ribs

 Back ribs are cut from the top/back part of the rib, where it meets the spine.
 They are called baby back since they are shorter than the other rib cuts.
-They will usually be 10-12 ribs that are 4-5 inches, give or take a little, and typically weigh 1 ½ to 2 pounds.
+They will usually be 10-12 ribs that are 4-5 inches, give or take a little, and typically weigh 1 ยฝ to 2 pounds.

 Other pork ribs are bone-in spare ribs and St. Louis ribs.
 St. Louis ribs are spare ribs with the sternum, some cartilage, and rib ends removed.
 Since baby back ribs are meatier and in higher demand, they will cost more but are well worth the price, in my opinion.

 While this recipe centers on baby back ribs, the same method can be used for pork spare ribs and St. Louis ribs.
+They will just take a bit longer.

-Grilled Baby Back Ribs
+Grilled Baby Back Ribs for Beginners

 Video Slideshow